 12 Essentials for Your Survival First Aid Kit

-As terrible it may sound, if you aren’t equipped with the proper essentials, medical incidents can go from bad to worse.
-Do you want to be a helpless witness to an unpleasant injury or find your magic kit and save the day?
+As terrible it may sound, if you aren't equipped with the proper essentials, medical incidents can go from bad to worse.
+Do you want to be a helpless witness to an unpleasant injury, or find your magic kit and save the day?

 First aid kits are essential in survival situations, so when preparing for the unseen, make sure your first aid kit is ready.
 Items in a first aid kit vary according to place and use.
 A kit found in the nurse trolley in the hospital might contain different things than a kit at home.
-But the bare essentials of a kit remain same.
-Following are the essentials of a first aid kit:
+But the bare essentials of a kit remain the same.
+The following are the essentials of a first aid kit: